- 1 Why do I hate my life?

 The fact that you’re reading this article means that you’re probably not in a good place.
 I’m sorry, because at times I’ve known that place intimately, and it can suck.
-And I’m sorry that you have to ask such a tough question – a very important question to ask – but very difficult nonetheless.
+And I’m sorry that you have to ask such a tough question – an important question to ask – but difficult nonetheless.
 It’s the question that might have been on your mind for a while; the one drove you to this article.

 Why do I hate my life?

 It’s the 21st century, so naturally, you’re looking to the internet for an answer.
 But what you really want isn’t an answer.
 Why?
-Because every question we ask is driven by a feeling, most of the time what we might consider ‘negative’ like discomfort or pain, but sometimes ‘positive’ feelings, like pleasure and joy.
-So what you truly want is another feeling, a different feeling.
+Because every question we ask is driven first by a feeling.
+Most of the time what we might consider ‘negative’ like discomfort or pain, but sometimes ‘positive’ feelings, like pleasure and joy.
+So, what you truly want is another feeling, a different feeling.

 I’m going to try and give you an answer to the question, but more importantly, I’m also going to try and give you an understanding that makes you feel better.
 Because right now as I’m typing this, I don’t hate my life.

 It’s a peaceful morning.
 I’m sitting in a comfortable office space, I have a coffee in my hand, I’ve been to the gym and I’ve got some nice music coming through my headphones.
 It’s pretty good.
 Actually, I love this moment.
 And I love how things are – not every single day mind you – but enough to be incredibly grateful that I’ve made it through the times when I hated it.

 It’s kind of surreal in the scheme of things.
 I’ve had many days in the last ten years in which that question you’re asking right now has come to mind.
 It’s been confusing, dizzying even, at times I’ve felt absolutely depressed of energy, sometimes even physically ill.